An inexact PAM method for computing Wasserstein barycenter with unknown supports: Numerical experiments

+Table \ref{table3} reports the average number of iterations of iPAM and BADMM corresponding to Figure \ref{fig3}, where {\bf subiter} means the average total number of iterations of the linearized ADMM for solving subproblem \eqref{subprob1-Zw}.
+We see that the average total number of iterations of the linearized ADMM is much less than the average number of iterations of BADMM.

+\paragraph{Case 2.
+Influence of number of support points $m$ on three solvers.} We test the influence of $m$ on the performance of three solvers by using the example in Case 1.
+Figure \ref{fig5} plots the average CPU time, objective value and infeasibility curves of iPAM, ALMLP and iPAM+LP under {\bf stcond A} for $10$ independent tests, and Figure \ref{fig6} plots the average CPU time, objective value and infeasibility curves of iPAM, BADMM, iPAM+LP and BADMM+LP under {\bf stcond B} for $10$ independent tests.
+We see that iPAM requires less CPU time than ALMLP and BADMM do, and the objective values of its outputs are better than those yielded by ALMLP and BADMM.
+Similarly, the infeasibility yielded by ALMLP is the lowest, and the infeasibility of the output of iPAM is lower than that of the output of BADMM.

-{\bf Case 3: Influence of the dimension of samples $n_t$ on the two methods.} We test the influence of $n_t$ on the performance of the two solvers by using some synthetic data. \begin{example} We generate ten sets of $1000$ discrete probability distributions with $N=50$ and $m=20$ for $n_t=400:400:3600$ in the same way as Example \ref{example5.1} does. \end{example}
+Table \ref{table4} reports the average number of iterations of iPAM and BADMM corresponding to Figure \ref{fig6}.
+We see that the average total number of iterations for the linearized ADMM is also much less than the average number of iterations of BADMM in this scenario. \paragraph{Case 3.
+Influence of the dimension of samples on three solvers.} To test the influence of $n_t$ on the performance of three solvers, we generate nine sets of $50$ discrete probability distributions with $N=50$ and $m=10$ for $n_t=400:400:3600$ in the same way as the paper \cite{YeWWL17} did, in which the support vectors are generated by sampling from a multivariate normal distribution and adding a heavy-tailed noise from the student's t-distribution.

-Figure \ref{fig6} plots the computing time and objective value curves of the two solvers for Example \ref{example5.3} under different $n_t$.
-We see that the computing time of the two solvers increase as $n_t$ increases, and Algorithm \ref{B-ADMM} requires less computing time than Algorithm \ref{BCD} does, but the objective values yielded by it is a little worse than those given by Algorithm \ref{BCD}.
-Among others, the objective values of Algorithm \ref{BCD} improve those of Algorithm \ref{B-ADMM} at least $0.31\%$ except for $n_t=3500$.
+Figure \ref{fig7} plots the average CPU time, objective value and infeasibility curves of iPAM, ALMLP and iPAM+LP under {\bf stcond A} for $10$ independent tests, and Figure \ref{fig8} plots the CPU time, objective value and infeasibility curves of iPAM, BADMM, iPAM+LP and BADMM+LP under {\bf stcond B} for $10$ independent tests.
+We see that iPAM requires less CPU time than ALMLP and BADMM do, and the outputs of three solvers have comparable objective values.
+Similar to Case 1-2, the infeasibility yielded by ALMLP is the lowest, while that of BADMM is the highest.